rpmakki03/Frontend-portfolio/README.md

 # Frontend-portfolio
-Portfolio app made using only html and css
+Portfolio app made using only html and css.
+No JavaScript used.